FaDrYL/From0ToPython/src/Fundamental/Installation_Setup.md

 > path=%path%;LocationOfPythonInstalled
 ```

-"LocationOfPythonInstalled" is the location of python installed.
+"LocationOfPythonInstalled" is the location of Python installed.

 *OR*